 The Queensboro Bridge is a bit tough to get to and out of the way of the other locations, but it’s possibly the best view of Manhattan you can get.
 Just don’t stare over the side railing in despair like Buddy.

-Even this spot being one of the movie locations, you can’t visit New York in the winter without seeing the christmas tree in Rockefeller Center.
+You can’t visit New York in the winter without seeing the Christmas tree in Rockefeller Center.
 It is the end all be all for holiday festivities.

 Buddy sees the Rock Tree during his big date with Gimbels elf Jovie.
 They go ice skating at the Rock Rink, and then pay a visit to the world famous hundred foot tree.